By Eric Van Buskirk

 Yiren Lu’s March 12, 2014 article “Silicon Valley’s Youth Problem,” published in the New York Time’s Sunday Magazine got massive attention.
 You should read it if you work in tech or digital media.
 Youth Problem bothers me, bluntly speaking, and reminds me what I dislike about the tech work-world today.
 Why do many people in their 20s and early 30s—like the author– think they are living at a time that is historically unprecedented?
 To think the euphoria and crazy VC money behind tech start-ups today is completely earth-shatteringly new is ignorant.

-Ms. Yu makes scant mention of the burning hot “dotcom,” Web 1.0 world.
-Do you remember when the December issue of magazines like Fast Company were as fat as phone books because so many rich tech companies wanted to advertise?
+Ms. Yu makes scant mention of the burning hot “dot com,” Web 1.0 world.
+Do you remember when the December issue of magazines like Fast Company was as fat as phone books because so many rich tech companies wanted to advertise?
 I was there in the middle.
 I am here in the middle now, working at SEMrush, and I think Web 1.0 was actually MORE exciting.

 What of the slow march back to prominence between the 2000 bubble-burst and 2007 when the Internet sector became hot again?
 That was a fascinating time of smart people starting digital media companies with their own funding, while people denigrated Internet companies (actually mostly in the early 2000s) for being money-losers, destined to see the fate of their predecessors backed by speculation and greed.
 Ms. Yu misses the historic lesson of this period that was unique.

 When I worked in the dotcom, Web 1.0 age, I was careful not to say, “This is so cool, and innovation of the earlier 1900s was not.”
 Yes, it was a revolution like no other in technology.
 But I read up as my compatriots did before saying this.